Homemade Gifts: Photo Puzzle Ideas

 Have you ever designed a photo puzzle?
 It's super easy and the results are priceless!

-One year I made my husband a surprise custom jigsaw puzzle for Christmas (shown above).
-He had no idea what I was up to!
+One year I made my husband a surprise custom jigsaw puzzle for Christmas.

 It felt sweet.
 It felt romantic.
 It felt fun!

-You can create photo puzzles using things like:
+You can create meaningful personalized puzzles using things like:

 - Baby Photos